Oswego, Montgomery, and Yorkville Shared Services Study

+The study was entirely driven by staff from all three municipalities.
+Through a series of over a dozen workshops, staff defined goals and identified opportunities to work together.
 A combination of municipal staff from each of the three communities sits on an Advisory Committee to provide oversight for the project.
-Additional municipal leadership and employees will be involved throughout this project.
-A series of focus groups with municipal staff was held in fall and winter 2014, and a follow-up meeting will be held in March 2015 to convene and report on progress.
-These meetings have included leadership from the Administrative Offices, Community Development and Planning Departments, Public Works Departments, and Police Departments.
+Additional municipal leadership and employees have been involved throughout this project.
+A series of focus groups with municipal staff was held in fall and winter 2014, and a follow-up meeting in April 2015 to report on progress and discuss challenges and lessons learned from another shared service initiative.
+These meetings have included leadership and staff from the Administrative Offices, Finance Departments, Community Development and Planning Departments, Public Works Departments, and Police Departments.

 Kendall County towns begin looking at sharing services, Aurora Beacon-News, April 29, 2014